Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 Despite their "tough-guy" attitude, they are truly gentle and affectionate creatures with their loved ones and are great with children, but wary of strangers and other dogs.

-With all that dog comes a big thick coat, and you can be sure it requires a lot of brushing and grooming.
+With all that size comes a big thick coat, and you can be sure it requires a lot of brushing and grooming.
 You'll get to know your groomer well, or have good dog clippers handy.
 Being a true lover of the great outdoors, their coat gets matted and dirty every day.

 34. Giant Schnauzer